MeirMeshulami/RT-Image-Processing/README.md

 # CCTV

 CCTV is a project that performs motion detection, object detection, and recognition.
-It can be used for various purposes such as counting specific objects or detecting, recognizing, and capturing thieves.
+It can be used for various purposes such as counting specific objects or detecting, recognizing, and capturing criminals.
 <br></br>
 ![appCollage](https://github.com/MeirMeshulami/RT-Image-Processing/assets/137682383/5f5d8173-66e2-4632-88dd-4a17631f0436)